 And some other vitamins and minerals in smaller amounts.

-Besides being low in net carbs, guacamole can also provide you with great amounts of valuable nutrients.
-A great combination for a ketogenic diet.
+Guacamole is not just low in net carbohydrates.
+It can also provide you with a lot of fiber and nice amounts of valuable nutrients.

 - Pork rinds